-• Income payments will continue to be paid until the end of this period.
+- Income payments will continue to be paid until the end of this period.
 Immediately following this period, we'll pay income payments to your dependant.
-The income payments will be paid until the end of the plan or until your dependant dies if this is sooner.
+The income payments will be paid until the end of the plan or until your dependant dies if this is sooner. - The percentage of your maturity value will also be paid to your dependant if they survive to the end of the plan.
+However, if they die before the end of the plan then no maturity value will be paid.